codurance/site/_posts/2016-08-02-what-does-RESTful-really-mean.md

 * Stateless

 Client context is never stored on the server between requests.
 Each request has to contain all the necessary information.
-A stateless server improves:

-1. Scalability - Allows the server to quickly free resources and simplifies implementation.
-2. Reliability - Eases recovering from partial failures.
-3. Visibility - Monitoring system does not have to look beyond a single request to determine the nature of the request.
+A stateless server improves *scalability* by allowing the server to quickly free resources and simplifies implementation, *reliability* eases recovering from partial failures, *visibility* Monitoring system does not have to look beyond a single request to determine the nature of the request.

 One of the drawbacks of having a stateless server is decreased network performance as all the needed data has to be sent in each request